 After his resurrection, Jesus appeared to his disciples and instructed them for 40 days, after which he ascended to heaven.
 While with them, he said: “Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 For John baptized with water, but in a few days you will be baptized with the Holy Spirit” (Acts 1:4-5).
-That first baptism of the Spirit would be the birthday of the church.
+That baptism of the Spirit would be called the birthday of the church.

 Pentecost or Whitsunday

 Many Christians celebrate the coming of the Holy Spirit in worship activities on Pentecost, or as it is sometimes called, Whitsunday.
-This name is said to arise from the traditional ancient practice of newly baptized individuals wearing white robes during this time.
+This name is said to arise from the ancient practice of newly baptized individuals wearing white robes during this time.
 In the Christian liturgical year, Pentecost is the seventh Sunday after Easter and closes the Easter season.